Mandatory climate reporting is here: Are you ready?

 • Additional climate-related regulatory disclosures

-In addition to the disclosures listed above that directly affect the United States and the EU, other jurisdictions are also working on regimes to regulate climate and ESG reporting.
-The United Kingdom announced its intent to adopt the standards of the International Sustainability Standards Board (ISSB), which has established a “global baseline” for ESG reporting and uses TCFD as the basis for its International Financial Reporting Standards (IFRS) Standard 2 (S2) —Climate-related Disclosures.
-Other jurisdictions such as Canada, Australia and South Korea are establishing national sustainability standards boards to cooperate with the ISSB as a global foundation to build their own standards, making robust climate reporting foundational for companies worldwide.
-Read Grant Thornton’s overview of ISSB and its relevance for companies here.
+In addition to the disclosures listed above that directly affect the United States and the EU, other jurisdictions are also working on climate-related disclosure requirements.
+The United Kingdom announced its intent to adopt the standards of the International Sustainability Standards Board (ISSB), which has established a “global baseline” for ESG reporting and uses TCFD as the touchstone for its International Financial Reporting Standards (IFRS) Standard 2 (S2) — Climate-related Disclosures.
+Other jurisdictions, such as Canada, Australia and South Korea, are establishing national sustainability standards boards to cooperate with the ISSB as a global foundation and have drafted their own standards, making robust climate reporting a requirement for companies worldwide.

 What can companies do to prepare

-While regulations continue to evolve, the foundational elements of climate reporting are established.
-To be prepared to comply with these evolving regulations, companies can take five steps, depending on the maturity of their climate reporting efforts:
+While regulations continue to evolve, the marketplace standards of sustainability reporting are established.
+To prepare for compliance with these evolving regulations, companies can take five steps, depending on the maturity of their sustainability reporting efforts:

-3. Conduct a materiality assessment to narrow the scope of a company’s sustainability focus areas to what is most important to the business and its reporting requirements.
-This would allow the company to identify and address its most material risks and opportunities to meet investor and other stakeholder reporting needs.
+• Going through a double materiality assessment to narrow the scope of a company’s sustainability focus areas to what is most important to the company and its reporting requirements.

-4. Conduct a disclosure readiness assessment to increase the quality of your company’s climate-related processes, controls and data, enhance confidence in your company’s climate reporting, and prevent surprises during future assurance.
+• Carry out disclosure assurance readiness to increase the quality of your company’s sustainability disclosure-related processes, controls and data, enhance confidence in your company’s sustainability reporting, and prevent surprises during future assurance.
 Identifying the company’s disclosure gaps before the required assurance takes effect will alleviate questions and concerns prior to reporting.

-5. Seek third-party attestation over the company’s sustainability-related disclosures to increase market confidence and meet compliance requirements.
-Obtaining limited or reasonable assurance, depending on the regulatory requirements and where your company sits in the disclosure timeline for specific regulations, will support your company’s adherence with third-party validation requirements across climate disclosure regulations.
+• Obtain third-party assurance over the company’s sustainability-related disclosures to increase market confidence and meet compliance requirements.
+Obtaining limited or reasonable assurance, depending on the regulatory requirements and where your company sits in the disclosure timeline for specific regulations, will support your company’s adherence to third-party assurance requirements across sustainability disclosure regulations.

 Featured ESG insights